Skip to main content

 FactorWhat to Consider

-ScalabilityEnsure the software can grow with your business.
+ScalabilityEnsure the software can grow with your business, as you shift from a small company to a midsize organization.
 Look for options that allow you to add users and features as your needs increase.

 IntegrationsCheck if the software integrates with tools you already use, like CRM or inventory management systems, to streamline processes.